 Some old lenses are radioactive, so I have tested this lens using the Geiger counter to confirm: this lens is non-radioactive.
 However, other versions of this lens are!

 The typical Mamiya brown/yellow coating is not an indication of radioactivity.
-However, the big brother of this lens, Mamiya Sekor 55mm f1.4 is radioactive and uses radioactive glass elements or coatings.
+However, the big brother of this lens, Mamiya Sekor 55mm f1.4 is radioactive and uses radioactive glass elements.

 The image quality is outstanding.
 This lens will create beautiful images with an abundance of details.
 The micro-contrast is there, the 3D pop is there, the sharpness is also there, and the colours are warm and vibrant.